m-lab/website/_pages/faq.md

 M-Lab support will usually reply within two business days.
 You can also ask other M-Lab users about the issue you are reporting in the [M-Lab-Discuss group](https://groups.google.com/a/measurementlab.net/forum/#!forum/discuss).

+## What firewall ports does NDT require to be open?

+If you are unable to run NDT at all, you may be using a computer that is firewalled, for example at your workplace.
+You or your network administrator will need to open ports 3001-3010 and 49152-65535 in the firewall for this test to function properly.

 # About M-Lab

 ## What is M-Lab's mission?